2lambda123/DragonID-NASAAsteroidMiningChallenge2016/README.md

   - Uranium
   - Plutonium.

 Using spectroscopy many elements from the list above have already been found in asteroids.
-Unfortunately the majority of asteroids, especially smaller asteroids are still unidentified and it is unclear what they are composed of.
+Unfortunately, the majority of asteroids, especially smaller asteroids are still unidentified and it is unclear what they are composed of.
 In addition, even if the elements are found, it might not be feasible to mine specific types of elements from an energy and cost perspective.
-To better understand what elements are available and accessible to mine you must first understand what types of asteroids are near to Earth, and which make economic sense to mine (for planteray protection, this obvisoly is not a consideration).
+To better understand what elements are available and accessible to mine you must first understand what types of asteroids are near to Earth, and which make economic sense to mine (for planetary protection, this obviosity is not a consideration).

 ### Asteroid Types